Ragna022/ominarts-game/README.md

 # ominarts-game
-a unity developer internship at ominarts
+a unity developer internship at ominarts.